Policy 3-003: Authorizations and Approvals Required for Financial Transactions

-- Requests for exceptions to this policy shall be made in writing by the president or the cognizant vice president when, in his/her judgment, special circumstances or emergency conditions make strict compliance impracticable.
-Any policy exception request under this paragraph shall be submitted to the Chief Administrative Officer or his/her designee for final approval.
+- Requests for exceptions to this policy shall be made in writing by the president or the cognizant vice president when, in the president's or cognizant vice president's judgment, special circumstances or emergency conditions make strict compliance impracticable.
+Any policy exception request under this paragraph shall be submitted to the Chief Administrative Officer or the Chief Administrative Officer's designee for final approval.

 - When a satellite-processing unit independently inputs financial transactions into the University system, the satellite department retains the supporting documentation.
 The satellite department must adhere to this policy, making certain appropriate business processes, which are consistent with University policy, are in effect for documenting, approving, and recording financial transactions.